mccoy-devs/mccoy/docs/index.rst

 .. warning::

-   These docs are not complete or up-to-date.
-Stay tuned for that!
+   These docs are a work-in-progress!

 Workflow overview